 1. Get Motivated and Make Plans

 Figure out your why, get motivated, and make plans.
 What type of job would you like as a personal trainer?
 Do you want to work with athletes, average people, those looking to lose weight or another group?
 Start making plans.
-Your excitement and goals will get you through the hard work.
+Your excitement and goals will get you through the hard work and steps to becoming a personal trainer.

 2. Get Educated and Certified